Cereus (plant): Taxonomy

 The name Cereus originates in a book by Tabernaemontanus published in 1625 and refers to the candle-like form of species C. hexagonus.
 It was described by Philip Miller in 1754, and included all known cacti with very elongated bodies.

 Ludwig Pfeiffer in 1838 distinguished Cephalocereus (type Cephalocereus senilis); the name is derived from the Greek κεφᾶλή (cephalē; 'head') thus headed cereus, referring to the hairy pseudocephalium.
 Charles Lemaire described Pilocereus in 1839, now renamed as Pilosocereus.
 The name Pilocereus is derived from the Greek πῖλος (pilos), felted, hairy, thus hairy cereus, similar to the Latin pilosus, from which the name Pilosocereus was derived.
 Echinocereus (type Echinocereus viridiflorus) was described in 1848 by George Engelmann; the name is derived from the Greek ἐχῖνος (echinos; 'hedgehog' or 'sea urchin').

 Nathaniel Lord Britton and Joseph Nelson Rose (1919–1923) as well as Alwin Berger (1929) continued to divide Cereus into many genera.
 The 33 or so species that remain in the Cereus group are largely plants that have not been moved out of the genus rather than plants that have been included because they fit the description of Cereus.
 This inclusion-by-lack-of-exclusion makes for a very messy and unsatisfactory grouping.

-The genus Mirabella has been included within Cereus as a subgenus, C. subg.
+Some sources include the genus Mirabella Cereus as a subgenus, C. subg.
 Mirabella.

 Species

-As of April 2025, Plants of the World Online accepts the following species (with the exception of C. ayisyen):
+As of April 2025, Plants of the World Online accepted the following species: